 We observed the decontamination process and found it to be in accordance with the Department of Health's guidance, Health Technical Memorandum 01- 05 Decontamination in primary care dental practices, (HTM 01-05).

 The practice had a dedicated decontamination room which was accessible to staff only.
 The decontamination room and treatment rooms had clearly defined dirty and clean zones to reduce the risk of cross contamination.
-Staff used sealed boxes to transfer used instruments from the treatment rooms to the decontamination room.
+Staff used sealed containers to transfer used instruments from the treatment rooms to the decontamination room.
 Staff followed a process of cleaning, inspecting, sterilising, packaging, and storing of instruments to minimise the risk of infection.
 Staff wore appropriate personal protective equipment during the decontamination process.

 We observed that instruments were stored in drawers in the treatment rooms.
 We looked at the packaged instruments in these drawers and found that the packages were sealed and marked with an expiry date which was within the recommendations of the Department of Health.
-Staff carried out random checks on the cleanliness of the sterilised, packaged instruments.
+We found several instruments which were not stored suitably in accordance with HTM 01 05.
+The provider informed us these instruments were no longer in use and disposed of them.

 Staff showed us the systems in place to ensure the decontamination process was tested, and decontamination equipment was checked, tested, and maintained in accordance with the manufacturer's instructions and HTM 01-05.
-We saw records of these checks and tests.
+We saw some records of these checks and tests however not all checks being carried out were recorded or performed correctly, for example, the test to verify the steriliser was operating effectively and the visual inspection of the sterilisers.
+The provider put these into place immediately following the inspection.